- August 9, 2015

 Even better, if you drink tea that’s made from your tap water you’re getting a dose of fluoride too!
 So choose tea to give you your morning boost – it’s tasty without any additives, perks you up, and protects your teeth!
 Just avoid adding sugar, which can completely nullify the benefits of tea!

 We all get a little heartburn sometimes, but some of us have it a bit worse: we get acid reflux.
 If you suffer from GERD or an undiagnosed acid reflux condition you should definitely see your doctor soon!
 Acid reflux can lead to a loss of tooth enamel and bad breath, so it’s important to get it treated!

 Over time, acid reflux can be a serious destroyer of tooth enamel – don’t let it go unchecked!
 With just a quick trip to your doctor, some tests, and a prescription you can avoid expensive, uncomfortable, and time-consuming dental care that may never have been necessary!

 As always, no matter how hard you try you might still end up with cavities.
 Because the mouth is such a specialized part of the body you should always see your dentist for regular cleanings and exams.
 By proactively taking care of your mouth you might prevent a problem from ever occurring or stop one before it becomes worse!

-To schedule an appointment to protect your teeth, call Shorewood Family Dental today at 815-725-5991 or make an appointment with us using our online form.
+For additional tooth protection tips or to schedule an appointment, call Shorewood Family Dental Care today at 815-725-5991 or make an appointment with us using our online form.
 We look forward to seeing you soon!